Large deviations of one-hidden-layer neural networks: Proofs for Theorem -- quenched LDP

 \subsection{Proofs -- lower bound}

-What follows are the proofs of Lemmas \ref{lem:weak_convergence_lower_bound} and \ref{lem:entropy_bound}.
+{Now, we prove} Lemmas \ref{lem:weak_convergence_lower_bound} and \ref{lem:entropy_bound}.
 The former involves some integral calculation combined with weak convergence, while for the latter we use the Donsker-Varadhan variational formula \cite[Lemma 2.4 (a)]{dupuis} to derive the entropy bound.